-- 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot works are not normally conducted.
-If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) The fixed electrical installation should be tested every 5 years.
-At the time of the assessment, available evidence confirmed that the last electrical installation conditioning report (EICR) was carried out in each block on 19.02.25.
+- 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally conducted.
+If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) The fixed electrical installation (EICR) should be evaluated every 5 years.
+The last recorded EICR inspection for the building was 23/02/2021.

 - 4) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
-This information is held by the Estate Services Manager. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
-This cyclical contract is managed by the inhouse Gas Team.
-The gas is supplied externally. - 7) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.
+This information is held by the Estate Services Manager Bryan Low. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (pipework installed externally) are subject to annual testing and certification.
+This cyclical contract is managed by the in-house Gas Team.